-- 30. (1) Where goods are supplied to a consumer it is guaranteed that the - - (a) supplier has a right to sell the goods; - (b) goods are free from any undisclosed security; and - (c) consumer has the right to undisturbed possession of the goods.
+- (a) supplier has a right to sell the goods; - (b) goods are free from any undisclosed security; and - (c) consumer has the right to undisturbed possession of the goods. - 31.
+(1) Where goods are supplied to a consumer, there is guarantee that the goods are of acceptable quality.